davenquinn/xenoliths/paper/text/modeling-supplement.md

-approach to the forearc geotherm), and at this distance (~100 km) inboard of the final trench interface, there is limited scope for further episodic rollback after emplacement of the nappe(s) of presumed xenolith source [e.g. Figure @fig:neogene_sections|c].
+approach to the forearc geotherm), and at this distance (~100 km) inboard of the final trench interface, there is limited scope for further episodic rollback after emplacement of the nappe(s) of presumed xenolith source [e.g. Figure \ref{fig:neogene_sections}c].
 Further, although an active subduction interface at depth will cool the mantle lithosphere from below, the subduction of progressively younger crust until cessation at ~27 Ma will yield gradually increasing heat on the subduction interface [@Royden1993a].
-The models for scenarios **B** and **C** [@fig:model_comparisons|b and c] are already near the coolest permitted by our xenolith constraints.
+The models for scenarios **B** and **C** [Figure \ref{fig:model_comparison}b and c] are already near the coolest permitted by our xenolith constraints.
 As these geotherms are already quite cold, introducing this added complexity will not significantly change the model results.
-However, late-Creteaceous underplating and other stalled-slab scenarios can be treated as maximum temperatures because of the influence of the subducting slab.
+However, late-Cretaceous underplating and other stalled-slab scenarios can be treated as maximum temperatures because of the influence of the subducting slab.